Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Schoen's Construction and the Problem Statement

 \begin{enumerate}[$ \bullet$] \item The fiber product $X$ needs to have only nodes as singularities, so that we can construct~$\widehat{X}$. \item The dualizing sheaf $\Omega^\circ$ of $X$ needs to be trivial, for the same to hold for the canonical sheaf $\Omega^3$ of $\widehat{X}$. \item The small resolution $\widehat{X}$ needs to be a K\"ahler manifold. \end{enumerate}

 Let the elliptic surfaces $E\I,E\II$ be relatively minimal.
-It is proven in \cite[\textsection 2]{Sch88}, that the second condition above is satisfied if and only if $E\I,E\II$ are both rational (with $0$-sections).
+It is proven in \cite[\textsection 2]{Sch88} that the second condition above is satisfied if and only if $E\I,E\II$ are both rational (with $0$-sections).
 Furthermore, it is shown that the first condition is satisfied if both surfaces have only singular fibers of type $I_n$ in the Kodaira classification, which are also often called ``semistable fibers''.
 Then a point $(w\I,w\II)\in X_z$ over some $z\in\mathbf P^1$ is a node if and only if $w\I$ and $w\II$ are both singular points in the (necessarily also singular) fibers $E\I_z$ and $E\II_z$.
 Then $z\in\Sigma\I\cap\Sigma\II$, where $\Sigma\J$ denotes the set of points with singular fibers in $E\J$.

-For the third condition to hold, it is equivalent that $\widehat{X}$ is a projective algebraic variety.
-Since an algebraic blow-up of a projective variety is a projective variety, we simply need to check that the surfaces $S$ in the construction of small resolutions above (at least one passing through each node) can be chosen so that they are all smooth closed algebraic subvarieties of codimension $1$ in $X$.
-By this reasoning, it is proven in \cite[\textsection 3]{Sch88}, that the third condition is satisfied if (and only if, up to isogeny in the first case below) one of the following two cases holds:
+In our situation, the third condition is equivalent to $\widehat{X}$ being a projective algebraic variety.
+Since an algebraic blow-up of a projective variety is a projective variety, we only need to check that the surfaces $S$ in the construction of small resolutions (with at least one passing~through each node) can be chosen so that they are all smooth closed algebraic subvarieties of codimension $1$ in $X$.
+Following this reasoning, it is proven in \cite[\textsection 3]{Sch88} that the third condition is satisfied if (and only if, up to isogeny in the first case below) one of the following two cases holds:

 \begin{enumerate}[$ \bullet$] \item $E\I = E\II$ \item $E\I\neq E\II$ and, for every $z\in\Sigma\I\cap\Sigma\II$, neither $E\I_z$ nor $E\II_z$ are of type $I_1$ \end{enumerate}